blnkfinance/blnk/README.md

 ## Creating and Managing Accounts

 Accounts in Blnk can be easily created and managed.
 They can be tied to a balance, allowing transactions recorded on an account to reflect on the associated balance.
-This connection enhances the transparency and consistency of financial records.
+This Connection enhances the transparency and consistency of financial records.

 To create an account, the following JSON structure is used: